Najsr/X-Plane-Voice-Control/README.md

 * __X => [zero / one / two / three / four / fiver / six / seven / eight / niner]__
 * __T => [zero / one / two / three / four / fiver / six / seven]__

+## Hard time speaking - train Windows to understand you better?
+* Open Speech Recognition by clicking the Start button, clicking Control Panel, clicking Ease of Access, and then clicking Speech Recognition.
+* Click “Train your computer to better understand you.”
+* Follow the instructions on the screen.

 ## Built With

 * [.NET Framework](https://www.microsoft.com/net/download/windows/)